rmind/rvault/README.md

 #### What if I would forget my passphrase?

-It would be impossible to decrypt the data.
+It would be practically impossible to decrypt the data.

 ## Caveats